 The origins of various dance styles lie in human psychology.
 People who are feeling-oriented tend to focus on inner experiences.
 These dancers, many are milongueros, developed the milonguero style of tango, also known as tango milonguero or tango apilado.
 It is danced in a close embrace with a slightly leaning (apilado) position, featuring intimate physical contact and simple steps to emphasize connection and feelings.
 This style is commonly seen at tango clubs in downtown Buenos Aires, where crowded floors prevent elaborate movements, hence its nickname, "estilo del centro" or downtown style.
 The milonguero style prioritizes embrace and feelings.

 On the other hand, dancers who are movement-oriented tend to focus on steps and action.
-These dancers, many are also milongueros, developed the Villa Urquiza style of tango—also known as the salón style—which is danced in a loose embrace with an upright posture to facilitate intricate movements.
+These dancers, many are also milongueros, developed the Villa Urquiza style of tango—also known as the salón style—which is danced in a loose embrace with an upright posture to facilitate stylish movements.
 These action-oriented dancers like to dance at neighborhood clubs, such as Club Sin Rumbo in Villa Urquiza, where open dance floors allow for elaborate movement, hence the term "estilo del barrio" or neighborhood style.
 The Villa Urquiza style prioritizes footwork and impression.

 The Milonguero style and the Villa Urquiza style are commonly recognized as tango de salón, or social tango.
 Social tango is a loose term—broad enough to encompass stylistic differences yet narrow enough to exclude anti-social behaviors.
-Social dancers may be feeling-oriented or movement-oriented, but they all dance in clubs and abide by the milonga codes.
+Social dancers may be feeling-oriented or movement-oriented, but they all dance at clubs and abide by the milonga codes.

 Social tango dominated Buenos Aires' culture from the mid-1930s to the mid-1950s, a period known as tango’s Golden Age.
 Between 1940 and 1950, some 23 dancers—who were even more movement-oriented than their Villa Urquiza colleagues—met regularly at Club Nelson to develop novel steps.
 The result is a new style known as tango fantasia.
 The names of these 23 dancers are listed in Robert Farris Thompson's book, Tango, the Art History of Love.
-Danced mainly in an open embrace, tango fantasia dramatized tango with fancy movements and elaborate figures and distinguishes itself from improvisational social tango by employing choreography, rehearsal, and not conforming to the milonga codes.
+Danced mainly in an open embrace, tango fantasia dramatized tango with fancy movements and elaborate choreography and distinguishes itself from improvisational social tango by employing rehearsal and not conforming to the milonga codes.
 The purpose of this style is stage performance; therefore, it is also known as stage tango, show tango, performance tango, and exhibition tango (see Social Tango and Performance Tango).

 No comments: